cesarvr/blog/content/post/js-performance.md

 mathjax: false
 ---

-One of my hobbies is to write (and sometimes re-write) my graphics engine as an excuse to learn computer graphics techniques and OpenGL.
+One of my hobbies is to write (and sometimes re-write) graphics engines.
+I do this because I love the challenge of writing not only fast code but scalable code and also because I like visual stuff.
 This time I decide to write one in JavaScript using WebGL and as soon as I have a workable set of API's I decide to write an simple vortex animation to see how well my new shinny new engine will perform.

 <!--more-->

 I run this demo using Chrome and to my surprise, I got 9 frames per seconds (FPS), that speed almost broke my spirit.
 But, out of curiosity I tried the demo in Firefox.62 and guess what?
-I got a solid 60 FPS, cool, now my moral was at level again but I wanted to tested with other browser and I run it in Edge and got the same speed 60 FPS rock solid, now this is curious.
+I got a solid 60 FPS, cool!, now my moral was at level again.
+Now I wanted a third browser just to make sure and I tested in Edge where I got a solid speed of 60 FPS.
+The good thing is that I just need to optimise for one browser, so I decided to take a look.

 **Microsoft Edge**
 ==================